Abdullah Al-Rashidi (footballer)

-Abdullah Al-Rashidi (عبد الله الرشيدي; born 28 March 1997) is a Saudi Arabian professional footballer who plays as a right back for Saudi Professional League side Al-Ain.
+Abdullah Al-Rashidi (عبد الله الرشيدي; born 28 March 1997) is a Saudi Arabian professional footballer who plays as a right back for Al-Jabalain.

 Career

-Al-Rashidi started his career at the youth team of Ohod and represented the club at every level.
+Al-Rashidi started his career with the youth team of Ohod and represented the club at every level.
 On 3 February 2019, Al-Rashidi joined Al-Ain on loan until the end of the season from Ohod.
-After returning to Ohod, Al-Rashidi went on to make 4 appearances in all competitions before being loaned to Al-Ain once again on 6 January 2020.
+After returning to Ohod, Al-Rashidi went on to make four appearances in all competitions before being loaned to Al-Ain once again on 6 January 2020.
 Al-Rashidi also helped Al-Ain achieve promotion to the Pro League for the first time in the club's history.
-On 2 October 2020, Al-Rashidi joined Al-Ain on a permanent basis.
+On 2 October 2020, Al-Rashidi joined Al-Ain permanently.
 He signed a three-year contract with the club.

+On 9 July 2023, Al-Rashidi joined Al-Adalah.

+On 5 July 2024, Al-Rashidi joined Al-Kholood.

+On 31 January 2025, Al-Rashidi joined Al-Zulfi.
+In September 2025, Al-Rashidi joined Al-Jabalain.